DonaldMbosseu/Pixsalle/README.md

     * adminer image
 * `docker-entrypoint-initdb.d/schema.sql` so when you run `docker compose up` a database is created following such schema
-* The PHP code to start your application with
+* The PHP code to start my application with
     * `composer.json` file
     * `templates` folder
     * `src` folder